PaulNonatomic/CodingStandards/README.md

 #### My Journey with Messaging Systems

 I'll be honest—early in my career, I thought messaging systems were the answer to everything.
-The promise of perfectly decoupled systems was intoxicating:

 ```csharp
 // The allure of messaging systems - everything is decoupled!